CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 2. **Translation -** The source values are translated to the target values by the (unique) translation rule.

-Translation tables must contain these six columns:
+Translation tables have one row par target attribute and they must contain these six columns:

  1. **targetAttribute** - The name of the target attribute to be created in the target table.
  2. **targetAttributeType** - The data type of the target attribute.